This article may contain compensated links. Learn more in our disclaimer.

 [dropcap]O[/dropcap]ur plane has landed.
 People around us start to put on their jackets, scarfs, hats.
 And there are we standing together with them – wearing only t-shirts, shorts and flip flops.
 Is it that cold in summer in Paris?
 Aircraft’s doors open and people start getting off.
 We go out from the airplane into corridor connected to the airport and then at one moment we feel it.
 It’s really cold there.
 And as it looks it had been raining recently.
 And everything looks so grey.

-Despite the fact, that we have had a good sleep during 12 hour flight from Vietnam, we feel very tired.
-No wonder, till this moment we have already spent more than 30 hours in airports and on aircraft’s.
+Despite the fact, that we have had a good sleep during our 12 hour flight from Vietnam, we feel very tired.
+No wonder, till this moment we have already spent more than 30 hours at the airports and on the planes.
 And that’s only to get from from Langkawi island in Malaysia to Paris.